 Right-of-use ("ROU") assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the commencement date of the lease based on the present value of lease payments over the lease term.
 When readily determinable, the Company uses the rate implicit in the lease contract in determining the present value of lease payments.
 If the implicit rate is not provided, the Company uses its incremental borrowing rate based on information available at the lease commencement date, including the lease term.
 The operating lease ROU asset also includes any lease payments made and excludes lease incentives.
 The Company lease terms may include options to extend or terminate the lease.
 Currently, it is not reasonably certain that the Company will exercise those options and therefore, the Company utilized the initial, noncancelable, lease term to calculate the lease assets and corresponding liabilities for all leases.
-The Company has certain insignificant short-term leases with an initial term of twelve months or less that an or tecorded in the consolidated balance sheets.
-Lease expense for lease payments is recognized on a straight-line basis over the lease components from lease components and instead to account for them together as a single lease component, which increases the amount of lease assets and corresponding liabilities.
+The Company has certain insignificant short-term leases with an initial term of twelve months or less that are not recorded in the consolidated balance sheets.
+Lease expense for lease payments is recognized on a straight-line basis over the lease term.
+The Company applied the practical expedient as an accounting policy for classes of underlying assets that have fixed payments for non-lease components, to not separate non-lease components from lease components and instead to account for them together as a single lease component, which increases the amount of lease assets and corresponding liabilities.